 d.
 Placental site trophoblastic tumor

 Ms. Audi presents to you for a second opinion.
 She is 19 weeks’ gestation and has a dichorionic diamnionic twin pregnancy.
 She tells you that her primary obstetrician told her that she was at very high risk for serious complications of pregnancy because something was wrong with one of her twins.
 You review the images of a magnetic resonance imaging study she had last week.
 A representative image is shown below with complete mole designated by asterisk, normal placenta above the mole, and the normal fetus to the left.

-To help her remember the important points of your consultation, you write down ...
+To help her remember the important points of your consultation, you write down the bullet points of ...